Skip to content

 - The API defines the format answers will have. (response_format)

-- The API defines the VM version under which the formats should be interpreted.
+- The API defines the ABI version under which the formats should be interpreted.

 - the query and response formats are uninterpreted strings (byte arrays).